Hussein El Dor

-Hussein Mohamed El Dor (حسين محمد الدر, /apc-LB/; born 18 January 1994) is a Lebanese professional footballer who plays as a centre-back for club Safa.
+Hussein Mohamed El Dor (حسين محمد الدر, /apc-LB/; born 18 January 1994) is a Lebanese professional footballer who plays as a centre-back for club Sagesse.

 Making his senior debut in 2013 at Ahed in Lebanon, El Dor moved to Shabab Sahel in 2014.
 After three years, El Dor moved to the Maldives, playing for New Radiant for six months and winning the 2017 Dhivehi Premier League.
 In 2018, he moved to Churchill Brothers in India where he stayed for one year and a half.
 El Dor moved to Malaysian side Perak in summer 2019, before joining PSM Makassar in Indonesia six months later.
 In September 2020, El Dor moved back to Lebanon, joining Ansar.
-After winning a league, FA Cup and Super Cup title, El Dor moved to Safa in 2023.
+After winning a league, FA Cup and Super Cup title, El Dor moved to Safa in 2023 and to Sagesse in 2025.

 Born in the Ivory Coast to an Ivorian mother and a Lebanese father, El Dor holds dual-citizenship.
 He played for Lebanon internationally at youth level between 2009 and 2015, making his senior-team debut in 2021.